When is a Care and Protection order made?

 Section 22 of the Youth Court Act 1993 (SA) provides for an appeal from a Care and Protection Order to the Supreme Court.
 Legal advice should be sought as to whether there are grounds to appeal the order, and the likelihood of success.

 Section 40 of the Children's Protection Act 1993 (SA) provides that a party to the proceedings may apply for an existing Care and Protection Order to be varied or revoked.
-This application is most often made by the Department/Families SA, for example, to transfer guardianship to the appointed guardians under a long-term order.
+This application is most often made by the Department for Child Protection, for example, to transfer guardianship to the appointed guardians under a long-term order.
 For the Court to vary or revoke the order in favour of the parents/guardians who previously had care, it must be satisfied that there has been a significant and sustained change on their part.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.